Philippians Chapter Four

 Philippians 4:14-16

-Yet it was good of you to share in my troubles.
-Moreover, as you Philippians know, in the early days of your acquaintance with the gospel, when I set out from Macedonia, not one church shared with me in the manner of giving and receiving, except you only; for even when I was in Thessalonica, you sent me aid again and again when I was in need.
+Nevertheless, it was good of you to share in my trouble.
+And you Philippians yourselves know that in the early days of my work spreading the Good News, when I left Macedonia, not a single congregation shared with me in the matter of giving and receiving — only you.
+Indeed, in Thessalonica when I needed it, you sent me aid twice.

 We see that, in the early days of ministry, the churches did not help Paul with any expenses as many times he worked as a tent maker to support himself.
 This church in Philippi had supported him when nobody else did.
 We also see that this sacrificial giving is a part of worship.